Pablito2020/System-Data-MVC/README.md

 This project gets some information about the system and the application context and updates it when a button is pressed (using the observer pattern).

-It's worth to say that this project has been created by a first year computer science student, so a lot of the code can be further optimized (in fact, the class that implements the observable behavior saves the observers inside an array, and it would be a better way to save them within an array list).
-Also, if we get strict, the graphics and the observers are quite coupled, so that aspect could be improved.
+It's worth to say that this project has been created by a first year computer science student, so a lot of the code can be further optimized (in fact, the class that implements the observable behavior saves the components inside an array, and it would be a better way to save them within an array list).

 ### 🛠️ Dependencies: